ikarenkov/Kombucha-UDF/README.md

 State - the state that is stored in store.
 It represents the state of your feature.
 Eff - describes side effects, that should be executed.
 It's just a description of your intention to something that is not a pure function.
 F.e. it can be request to load some data from backend, saving or reading data from database and e.t.c.

+## Store factory

+You can implement [StoreFactory](kombucha/core/src/commonMain/kotlin/io/github/ikarenkov/kombucha/store/StoreFactory.kt) to customize creation of the store instead of using direct inheritance.
+It helps to implement dependency inversion principe.
+F.e. it can be used to implement exception logging

 # Thanks